matthayes/anki_cloze_anything/README.md

 Replicating Anki functionality with JavaScript and card templates is not the goal however.
 The goal is endless flexibility.
 You can add cloze cards to any existing note type ("cloze anything") simply by adding new fields and card templates based on the instructions found here.
 You can also modify the templates completely, using them simply as a guide.

 With the default settings this replicates Anki's cloze functionality.
-However the template is highly configurable and let's you do things you can't otherwise easily do.
+However the template is highly configurable and lets you do things you can't otherwise easily do.
 Below is a summary of some useful features of the templates and this approach.

-* **Control the visibility of other close deletions**.
+* **Control the visibility of other cloze deletions**.
 Normally Anki will show the other cloze deletions besides the one currently being tested for a particular card.
-The approach here let's you customize this, similar to the functionality provided by [Cloze (Hide All)](https://ankiweb.net/shared/info/1709973686) and [Cloze Overlapper](https://ankiweb.net/shared/info/969733775).
+The approach here lets you customize this, similar to the functionality provided by [Cloze (Hide All)](https://ankiweb.net/shared/info/1709973686) and [Cloze Overlapper](https://ankiweb.net/shared/info/969733775).
 * **Customize the cloze format**.
 Anki replaces each clozed value with either `[...]` or `[hint]` in the case of a hint.
 The templates let you customize this.
 For example, you could use underscores and have the format be `___`.
 Or you could always include the hint, as in `___ [hint]`.
 Also instead of a fixed number of 3 characters you could have each non-space character replaced.
 So you could have `((c1::ab cdef::hint))` become `__ ____ [hint]`.
 * **Selectively reveal characters as a hint**.
 Sometimes due to ambiguity you may need a hint at what a word starts with.
 The template has a simple syntax to support this.
 Simply surround the characters you want to keep with backticks.
 For example, ``((c1::`a`bc `d`ef))`` could be rendered as `a__ d__`.
 You can selectively reveal any part of the content, not just at the beginning.
 Note that you could also do ``a((c1::bc)) d((c1::ef))``, however the backtick syntax may be more convenient.
 * **Add cloze deletion to an existing note**.
 Suppose you already have a note with fields *Expression* and *Meaning* and a card that tests you on Expression -> Meaning.
 Now suppose you want a version of *Expression* with cloze deletions.
 Normally with Anki you'd have to copy the text to a completely separate note based on the *Cloze* note type.
 This is a big headache to manage.
-Instead with the Cloze Anything approach you copy the text to a *ExpressionCloze* field in the same note.
+Instead with the Cloze Anything approach you copy the text to an *ExpressionCloze* field in the same note.
 This makes it much easier to manage the content.
 You can easily find notes that don't have a cloze through a simple search in the browser.
 * **Add multiple cloze deletion fields to an existing note**.
 Suppose that you have a note type that tests you on vocabulary with fields *VocabItem* and *Meaning*.
 Suppose that you have added some example fields *ExampleA* and *ExampleB* to provide examples of how the vocabulary item is used.
 With the Cloze Anything approach you can create cloze versions for each of these examples as *ExampleACloze* and *ExampleBCloze* and render cards from each of them.
-(Note: the template does not currently support numbers within the field name).

 An optional [plugin](https://ankiweb.net/shared/info/330680661) is also provided that automates some of the otherwise (minimal) manual work that would be required when following this approach.